List of Fast & Furious characters: Law enforcement officials and federal agents

-The Fast and the Furious
+Government agents introduced in The Fast and the Furious

 Agent Bilkins

 Bilkins is an FBI agent who was seen in The Fast and the Furious and 2 Fast 2 Furious.
 He is Brian's former boss while he was in the LAPD.
 Bilkins is shown to have doubts about Brian in The Fast and the Furious.
 He also complained at Brian's car being destroyed at the hands of Johnny Tran and Lance Nguyen.
 In 2 Fast 2 Furious, Bilkins showed more sympathy towards Brian than Markham.
 When he came to Barstow with Brian, Bilkins manages to convince Roman to help Customs catch Verone in exchange of their criminal record being cleaned.
 Bilkins is portrayed by Thom Barry.